kbventures/next-i18next-blog/blog.md

 Next-i18next is a library that simplifies internationalization (i18n) in Next.js applications.
 It provides tools and utilities to manage translations, language switching, and localization in your Next.js projects.

-Now we are ready to internationalize the application.
+Now we are ready to internationalize & localize the application.

-### Namespaces, nesting & sub-directories...
+### Namespaces, loading namespaces, nesting & sub-directories...

-Let's organize our translation content with simple French and English namespaces, which also demonstrate nesting and sub-directories to understand the organization's capacities in the context of a larger application.
+Let's organize our translation content with simple French and English namespaces, which will also be used to demonstrate loading, nesting, and sub-directories to understand the organization's capacities in the context of a larger application.

 ```plaintext
 public/